 and therefore $ \|P^n(x^\star,\cdot) - \pi\|_\TV = R^n(x^\star) \| \delta_{x^\star} - \pi\|_\TV = ( 1 -\frac 1 {w^\star})^n$. \end{remark}

-Theorem \ref{thm: exact convergence speed} gives the exact converge speed as the upper bound matches with the lower bound exactly.
+Theorem \ref{thm: exact convergence speed} gives the exact convergence speed as the upper bound matches with the lower bound exactly.
 This result closes the gap in the literature regarding the convergence speed of IMH algorithm.
 For example, Smith and Tierney \cite{smith1996exact} proved that $\dimh(t)$ is upper bounded by a term of order at most $ ( 1 -\frac 1 {w^\star})^n$ (see page 5 of \cite{smith1996exact}).
-Similar result is also proved by Tierney (\cite{tierney1994markov}, Corollary 4).
-Mengerson and Tweedie (\cite{mengersen1996rates}, Theorem 2.1) proves $\dimh(t)\leq ( 1 -\frac 1 {w^\star})^n $.
-But it seems none of the previous results contain the lower bound.
+A similar result is also proved by Tierney (\cite{tierney1994markov}, Corollary 4).
+Mengersen and Tweedie (\cite{mengersen1996rates}, Theorem 2.1) proves $\dimh(t)\leq ( 1 -\frac 1 {w^\star})^n $.
+But none of the previous results contain the lower bound.